 "Battle of the Bulge"

 The above example will return sources on The Battle of the Bulge.
-If you searched without quotes, it may return articles on The Battle of the Bulge, but it may also return sources on battle in general, and sources about bulges in general.
+If you searched without quotes, it may return sources on The Battle of the Bulge, but it may also return sources on battle or bulges in general.